 This workshop covers concepts of rhythm on the pakhawaj - taal, laya, bol, theka, and provides practical training for all instrumentalists and vocalists.

-Students are required to bring their own instruments - percussion (pakhawaj, tabla, for example), other (sitar, surbahar, veena, and so on).
+It’s suggested that students bring their own instruments - percussion (pakhawaj, tabla, for example), other (sitar, surbahar, veena, and so on) but we will have several available for use in the event that a student does not have an instrument to bring.
 Percussionists will get a chance to enhance their playing, and try out pakhawaj taals on their instrument.
 Vocalists, and other instrumentalists will practice performing to pakhawaj taals.

 Who should enroll?